Vladimirirr/Sealeded/articles/深入前端框架/Vue2/工程化/index.md

     "vuex": "^3.0.3" // the state manager for vue
   },
   "devDependencies": {
-    "@vue/cli-plugin-babel": "^3.12.0", // a vue-cli-service plugin for handling babel config file "@vue/cli-plugin-eslint": "^3.12.0", // a vue-cli-service plugin for handling eslint config file "@vue/cli-service": "^3.12.0", // a service for run and build a vue project using webpack4 "babel-eslint": "^10.0.1", // a eslint parser that transform the ast created by babel to a new ast that can be recognized by eslint when using experimental features unsupported in eslint itself, otherwise use default parser instead
+    "@vue/cli-plugin-babel": "^3.12.0", // a vue-cli-service plugin for handling babel config file and installing relatived dependencies
+    "@vue/cli-plugin-eslint": "^3.12.0", // a vue-cli-service plugin for handling eslint config file and installing relatived dependencies
+    "@vue/cli-service": "^3.12.0", // a service for run and build a vue project using webpack4 "babel-eslint": "^10.0.1", // a eslint parser that transform the ast created by babel to a new ast that can be recognized by eslint when using experimental features unsupported in eslint itself, otherwise use default parser instead
     "eslint": "^5.16.0", // the eslint core